martinResearch/MatlabAutoDiff/readme.md

 * [pde1dm](https://github.com/wgreene310/pde1dm).
 1D Partial Differential Equation Solver for MATLAB and Octave.
 * [NSCool_Old](https://github.com/Axect/NSCool_Old).
 Neutron Star Cooling simulation.
+* [MatlabGP](https://github.com/noblec04/MatlabGP).A Gaussian Process and Neural Network library that is using AutoDiff for hyperparameters finding and for providing gradients for Bayesian Optimization (BO) adaptive sampling.
 Please add a comment in [this issue](https://github.com/martinResearch/MatlabAutoDiff/issues/16) if you which to add you project in this listing.
 I am very interested  in knowing what it has been used for.